Peace lilies are one of my favorite houseplants as they are one of the few that flower for months on end!

 As peace lilies are adapted to tropical conditions with consistent moisture, they are very susceptible to wilting in our homes because of dryer air and underwatering.

-To grow peace lilies in your home successfully it is important to replicate the watering conditions of its native environment.
+So, to successfully grow peace lilies in our homes, I quickly learned the importance of replicating the watering conditions of its native environment.

-Peace lilies require the soil to be evenly moist so should be watered typically, around once per week with a generous soak.
-The surface of the soil should start to feel somewhat dry between bouts of watering to ensure the soil is not saturated and to achieve the optimal balance of moisture.
+Peace lilies require the soil to be evenly moist which for me, means watering around once per week with a generous soak.
+I cant tell when the need watering by feeliong the top inch of the soil which should start to feel somewhat dry between bouts of watering to ensure the soil is not saturated and to achieve the optimal balance of moisture.

 It is important to emphasize that whilst peace lilies grow very well in houses at room temperatures of 65°F to 75°F (18°C to 23°C) during the day and at least 50°F (10°C) at night, the air in our homes is often too dry for peace lilies.

-Dy air can be exacerbated by air conditioning, forced air and convention currents from sources of heat which sap moisture from the leaves and dry out pots quicker.
+Dry air can be exacerbated by air conditioning, forced air, and convection currents from sources of heat, which sap moisture from the leaves and dry out pots quickly.

-The mist increases the humidity and reduces water loss from the leaves so that your peace lily does not dry out.
+Increase the humidity and reduce water loss from the leaves so that your peace lily does not dry out.

-In very dry homes the edges of the leaves can turn brown and the peace lily droops if the peace lily is not sprayed occasionally
+In very dry homes, not just the tops of the leaves but also the edges of the leaves can turn brown, and the peace lily droops if the humidity is too low.

-There are some other factors to take into consideration when it comes to watering peace lilies:
+Here are the factors to take into consideration when it comes to watering peace lilies in the order of prevalence:

-To establish how often to water your peace lily according to your specific conditions, feel the soil to an inch depth.
+My tried and tested method for establishing how often to water peace lilies, according to your specific conditions, is to feel the soil to an inch depth.

-The perfect time for watering is when the top inch of the soil still feels moist but the surface of the soil feels somewhat dry to the touch.
+The perfect time for watering is when the top inch of the soil still feels moist, but the surface of the soil feels somewhat dry to the touch.
+This could, of course, take 4 days or 10 days, depending on your conditions, which is why consistent monitoring of the soil is so important.

 (Read my article, how to save peace lilies with yellow leaves).

-Rather confusingly, the symptoms of both an under watered or drought stressed peace lily and an over watered peace lily are largely the same:
+Rather confusingly, the symptoms of both an underwatered or drought-stressed peace lily and an overwatered peace lily are largely the same (It’s very frustrating!):

-• Drooping leaves is the most obvious and most pronounced effect of drought stress and over watering.
+- Drooping leaves are the most pronounced effect of drought stress and overwatering.

-The way to definitvely tell whether your peace lily is suffering due to under watering or over watering is to feel the soil at the bottom of the pot through the drainage hole.
+My way of definitively telling whether a peace lily is suffering due to underwatering or overwatering is to feel the soil at the bottom of the pot through the drainage hole.

-Increase or decrease your watering accordingly and the peace lily is likely to recover as it is a surprisingly resilient plant however over watering is usually causes more harm then under watering.
-(Read my article how to revive a dying peace lily for more information and for the solutions).
+Increase or decrease your watering accordingly and the peace lily is likely to recover as it is a surprisingly resilient plant however overwatering usually causes more harm than under watering.
+(Read my article on how to revive a dying peace lily for more information and for the solutions).

 Important Peace Lily Watering Tips

 The peace lily is a tropical plant that thrives in warm conditions.
-The rain in its native Columbia is typically much warmer then the tap water in your home.
+The rain in its native Columbia is typically much warmer than the tap water in your home.

-Peace lily can suffer some mild shock when it is watered with cold water as the roots in particularly are sensitive to low temperatures.
+What I’ve learned is that the peace lily can suffer mild shock when it is watered with cold water, as the roots, in particular, are sensitive to low temperatures.

-Peace lilies can also be sensitive to fluoride and chlorine in the water which can cause the tips of the leaves to turn brown and crispy.
+You should also be conscious of the fact that Peace lilies can also be sensitive to fluoride and chlorine in the water, which can cause the tips of the leaves to turn brown and crispy.
 Chlorine evaporates if the water is left out overnight before watering your peace lily.

-Fluoride can build up and harm the peace lily but using filtered water or rainwater occasionally to water your peace lily can mitigate these affects.
+Fluoride can build up and harm the peace lily but using filtered water or rainwater occasionally to water your peace lily can mitigate these effects.

-(Read my article, how to fix peace lilies with brown leaf tips).
+(Read my article, on how to fix peace lilies with brown leaf tips).

 How Often to Water a Peace Lily in Winter

-Peace lilies do not go dormant in Winter and can actively grow all year round.
+From my research, I discovered that peace lilies do not go dormant in Winter and can actively grow all year round in their native environment.

-However growth does tend to slow down during Winter because of the reduce hours of light and reduced intensity of light (peace lilies should grow in bright indirect light).
+However, I’m sure you have noticed that growth tends to slow down during winter in our homes because of the reduced hours of light and reduced intensity of light (peace lilies should grow in bright indirect light).

 This can lower the demand for water as can cooler average temperatures which reduces evaporation and water loss from the leaves.